 I currently have two affiliate businesses, a B2B ecommerce startup and I co-own a marketing agency.
 Though that’s where I am now, that came on the heels of failure.

 In the beginning, I had a wholesale retail brand with a partner.
 We found that we were selling other brands at such a low price to compete that we slowly killed our profit margin.
 You won’t find wholesale or retail arbitrage on this list.

 Without further ado, let’s jump into these businesses that anyone can start and run from home.

 1. Start a Subscription Box

 Subscription boxes are everywhere you look these days, it seems so why not take a piece of that pie for yourself?
-No matter what you’re interested in, chances are there is a subscription box service out there for it.
+No matter what you’re interested in, chances are there is an e-commerce subscription box service out there for it.
 Think about Dollar Shave Club, Loot Crate, Bawdy Bookworms, and Hunt a Killer.
 All of these are monthly subscription services that cater to entirely different audiences.

 Bawdy Bookworms launched with a quarterly box, but added a lower cost monthly option to its business model.
 In less than one year, Bawdy Bookworms was able to double its sales by adding a smaller, more frequent option for its customers.